mzgreen/mzgreen.github.io/_posts/2015-02-28-How-to-hideshow-Toolbar-when-list-is-scrolling(part2).md

 ![Grid layout](/images/2/grid.png "Grid layout")

 There was a question in the comment about saving scroll state, and it truly is a problem a little bit.
 If our item's text would be long enough to be 2 lines in portrait mode and 1 line in landscape mode then our items heights will be different in portrait and landscape.
-So if we would scroll to position let's say 100 in portrait and rotate the device with saving `totalScrollOffset` and after rotation we would scroll up the list to the top, then `totalScrollOffset` could be different than 0.
+So if we would scroll to position let's say 100 in portrait and rotate the device with saving `mTotalScrolledDistance` and after rotation we would scroll up the list to the top, then `mTotalScrolledDistance` could be different than 0.
 There is no simple fix for that but for our usecase it doesn't matter.
-And if you really want to do something about it, I would reset `totalScrollOffset` to 0 and show the `Toolbar` after rotation.
+And if you really want to do something about it, I would reset `mTotalScrolledDistance` to 0 and show the `Toolbar` after rotation.

 So this is the end of this series of posts.
 I'm glad that some of you have learned something from the previous part.
 Thanks for the kind words :) I will continue writing this blog, but I don;t know what will be in the next posts yet:)